BACKING UP

 There are several possible destinations for the back up data they include:

-Destination Comments
+Destination | Comments |

-External Hard Drive recommend at least twice the size of the hard drive.
+External Drive - either Disk (HD) or Solid State (SSD) | recommend at least twice the size of the internal drive. |

-CD-R or CD-RW Holds about 700 Mbytes
+CD-R or CD-RW - if a drive is available | Holds about 700 Mbytes |

-DVD Holds about 4.7 Gbytes single sided or 9.4 Gbytes double sided
+DVD - if a drive is available | Holds about 4.7 Gbytes single sided or 9.4 Gbytes double sided |

-the Cloud WARNING - see below before using any cloud option including iCloud
+the Cloud | WARNING - see below before using any cloud option including iCloud |

 For most members of MAGIC, the external hard drive is probably the option that is most cost effective and easiest to use.
-A 1 TerraByte (about a thousand GigaBytes) External drive can be found on the internet for around $100.
+A 1 TerraByte (about a thousand GigaBytes) or more External drive can be found on the internet for around $100.

 CD and DVD drives are generally better for archiving projects or data sets that you are no longer working on.
 However, re-writable CD and DVD disks can be used also for regular backups of data sets.

-Purchasing an External Backup Drive
+Purchasing an External Backup

-Find the size of your internal hard drive
+Find the size of your internal drive

-Then click once on the icon for the interrnal hard drive that is on the desktop.
-Chose the menu item File -> Get Info
+Once it is visible, click once on the drive icon on the desktop and chose the menu item File -> Get Info

 Speed